Rights and Representation

 Statement on Consensual Relations

 The Yale Divinity School is a community in which members of the faculty mentor students to help them achieve their full academic, professional, and personal potential.
 Students rely on the other-centered character of faculty concern for them and approach the relationship in a spirit of trust.
-For these reasons, members of the YDS faculty shall not have amorous or sexual relations with a YDS student, defined as anyone taking a course at YDS, even when they are ostensibly consensual.
+For these reasons, members of the YDS faculty shall not have amorous or sexual relations with a YDS student, defined as anyone taking a course at YDS, even when these relationships are ostensibly consensual.
 This principle is supported by the School’s pedagogy with regard to relationships between a member of the congregation and a minister, priest, or lay professional who has a role of pastoral leadership.
 Just as we teach that such sexual relations are harmful to the congregant and to the ethos of the congregation as a whole, we take the same position with regard to faculty and master’s-level students regardless of whether the faculty member in question has or might reasonably expect to have pedagogical or direct supervisory responsibilities over the student in question.
-This policy applies to all YDS faculty.
-YDS faculty are also subject to the University Policy on Teacher-Student Consensual Relations.
 The YDS policy does not pertain to relationships established before the student’s or the faculty member’s affiliation with YDS.
-In the case of these relationships, the University Policy does pertain: that is, the faculty members in question may not have direct pedagogical or supervisory responsibilities.
+In the case of these relationships, the University Policy on Teacher-Student Consensual Relations does pertain: that is, the faculty members in question may not have direct pedagogical or supervisory responsibilities.
+The YDS and Yale University policies apply to all YDS faculty, including visiting faculty, adjunct faculty, and lecturers.
+Yale graduate students serving in a teaching capacity are subject only to the University Policy on Teacher-Student Consensual Relations.
 Violations of the YDS or the University Policy by an instructor will normally lead to appropriate disciplinary action.

 The Association of Theological Schools (ATS) Grievance Policy

 The Commission on Accrediting of the Association of Theological Schools (ATS) maintains accreditation standards for its member institutions.
 Yale Divinity School (YDS) is a member institution of ATS.
-Student complaints regarding violations of ATS accreditation standards in YDS should be directed to the senior associate dean of academic affairs in YDS.
-The senior associate dean of academic affairs maintains a record of formal student complaints for review by the ATS Board of Directors.
-The ATS accreditation standards may be found at www.ats.edu/accrediting/standards-and-notations.
+Student complaints regarding violations of ATS accreditation standards in YDS should be directed to the associate dean of academic affairs, who maintains a record of formal student complaints for review by the ATS Board of Directors.
+The ATS accreditation standards may be found at https://www.ats.edu/accrediting/standards.